jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_transactionlogshipping_primaries.md

 ## Backup Compression

 Whether the log shipping configuration overrides the server-level backup compression behavior.
 For example, Enabled, Default, Disabled.

-<note type="note">This column is available only for SQL Server 2008.</note>
+This column is available only for SQL Server 2008.

 ## Backup Job ID